jacksonwalters/orbit-space-homology/README.md

 RUNTIME:

-The only necessary code (along with comments for each function) is contained in 'fund_decomp.sage'.
+The main file is 'fund_domain.sage'.
 To get started, change directories to the one containing this file.
 Enter the command

-load('fund_decomp.sage')
+load('fund_domain.sage')

 in the Sage environment.
 You will receive a prompt for